-We asked two of our fantastic Premiers’ Reading Challenge (PRC) Coordinators for their top tips to promote the challenge at their school and how to motivate students to keep reading.
+We asked two of our fantastic Premiers’ Reading Challenge coordinators for their top tips to promote the Challenge at their school and how to motivate students to keep reading.

 Brentwood Park Primary School

 - Keep track – I remind and encourage students to keep a record of their books from the first lesson of the year.
 Sometimes I will also use the announcements and comments section to encourage students along the way.

 - Make the books visible – I have all the Challenge books marked in the library.
 I always comment on the books when they are borrowing, reminding them that they can use them for their Challenge book list.